Theresa May faces Cabinet showdown over Brexit at Chequers

 “This is about agreeing an approach that delivers decisively on the verdict of the British people – an approach that is in the best interests of the UK and the EU, and crucially, one that commands the support of the public and Parliament.”

-Britain's International Trade Secretary Dr Fox then spent 50 minutes in 10 Downing Street with the Prime Minister.
+International Trade Secretary Dr Fox then spent 50 minutes in 10 Downing Street, and was later said to be happy with reassurances he had received from the Prime Minister.

-He left on foot, ignoring questions from reporters about his political future if the Brexit deal hampered the UK’s ability to strike trade deals.

 Liam Fox leaves 10 Downing Street after 50 minutes inside.
 Ignores questions about whether he can remain in the Government if there is a #Brexit plan which curtails UK’s ability to strike trade deals. pic.twitter.com/uPqQym97mW— David Hughes (@DavidHughesPA) July 5, 2018